Viola Davis Delivers A Much-Needed Pop of Color in a Hot Pink Gown on 2018 Oscars Red Carpet

 Think pink!

-Viola Davis had a major pink moment at the 2018 Oscars on Sunday, completely owning the red carpet in a shockingly hot pink Michael Kors gown, paired with an equally as hot pink clutch and hoop earrings.
+Viola Davis had a major pink moment at the 2018 Oscars on Sunday, completely owning the red carpet in a shockingly hot pink Michael Kors gown, paired with a matching hot pink clutch and hoop earrings.
+Her bright look was a much-needed pop of color on a carpet filled with a lot of cream and beige gowns.

 Before hitting the carpet, Davis teased her glam and bold look on Instagram, sharing a few behind-the-scenes images with the caption, "Getting ready for tonight!"